 Outdoor kitchen location

 Locating an outdoor kitchen close to the house has many advantages.
 The first one is a budget, as it is on average a less expensive solution.
-Thanks to the close to house location amenities are usually in place, flooring and roofing too.
+Thanks to the close to house location utilities are usually in place, flooring and roofing too.
 While an outdoor kitchen is so close to the indoor one it is possible to omit some elements, like an outdoor sink, or fridge.
 Very often a prefab island is going to work great as an amongst the wall structure.

 Perimeter location is a great choice for an outdoor kitchen, but it has disadvantages too.
 It takes a lot of patio or deck space.
 Grill has to be located downwind to avoid smoking family and guests during meetups.
 Very often a vent hood is a must at the area.
 It is also important to take care of the interior while working on the exterior of the house – additional roofing or furniture can block a lot of sunlight.